 Read More

-This is a bit of old news but I still hear this question about Lightroom presets quite often.
-Over a year ago, Adobe decided to refine (= overhaul) how presets work in Lightroom.
-All of a sudden some of my own presets were not showing in the Develop panel anymore....
+This may be old news, but I often hear this question about Lightroom presets.
+The Problem Over a year ago, Adobe decided to refine (= overhaul) how presets work in Lightroom.
+All of a sudden, some of my own presets were not showing in the Develop panel anymore.
+And the same happened to others.
+In some cases, all the presets were showing, but some had their names in italics or greyed out....

 Read More

-In this blog I start disclosing my editing workflow and the first topic I’d like to introduce is Luminosity Masks.
-Luminosity Masks is something you might have heard before, particularly if you shoot landscape/cityscape.
-In a nutshell, they are selections based on tones that allow for specific adjustments.
-In their...
+In this blog, I start disclosing my editing workflow, and the first topic I’d like to introduce is Luminosity Masks.
+Luminosity Masks are something you might have heard before, mostly if you shoot Landscape/Cityscape.
+In a nutshell, they are selections based on tones that allow for refined adjustments.
+In their basic form, they broadly target highlights and/or shadows.
+But they can be further refined to include mid-tones or narrow down an image’s...

 Read More